Better Data. Better Decisions. Better Communities.

 Begun in 1996 as a peer network of local data intermediaries, NNIP was formed by six local organizations that a saw a need for neighborhood-level data to inform local decisionmaking.
 These founding organizations believed that by democratizing information, they could give residents and community organizations a stronger voice in improving their neighborhoods.

 Three core functions emerged from this early work to make up the NNIP model and still govern what it means to be an NNIP partner today:

-- building and operating an information system with recurrently updated data on neighborhood conditions across topics in the local area;
+- Build and operate an information system with recurrently updated data on neighborhood conditions across topics

-- facilitating and promoting the direct, practical use of data by community and government leaders in community building and local policymaking
+- Facilitate and promote the practical use data by community and government leaders in community building and local policymaking; and

-- emphasizing the use of information to build the capacity of institutions and residents in distressed neighborhoods.
+- Emphasize the use of information to build the capacities of institutions and residents in low-income neighborhoods.